 Report bullies online

 Reporting bullies online is really important.
 Almost every social media website has a function that allows you to report inappropriate content.
 Most social media sites will ban people temporarily or permanently if they behave inappropriately.

 Make sure you tell somebody if you are being bullied online.
 Being bullied can feel isolating or embarrassing and a lot of people are scared to tell someone about it.
 However, if you can talk to an adult, they will be able to help you resolve the bullying.

 I think I might need some help... what do I do?

 If you are experiencing bullying of any kind – whether in person or online – it is really important that you talk to somebody and get this resolved as soon as possible.
 Speak to someone you trust to get started if that is what you need.
 You can also speak to our mentors.

 Speak to us

-It can feel embarrassing to talk to somebody about being bullied.
-You shouldn’t feel embarrassed, and should make sure you talk to somebody.
-If you don’t feel comfortable discussing it with an adult yet, you can always talk to our mentors, who can help you out.
+It can feel embarrassing to talk to somebody about being bullied, but try not to feel embarrassed and make sure you talk to someone.
+If you don’t feel comfortable discussing it with an adult, you can always talk to our mentors.

 Speak to a trusted adult